kylepollina/embedmd/README.md

 `embedmd` is a command line tool to embed Markdown within other documents.
-Right now you can embed Markdown within other Markdown documents as well as embed markdown within html documents.
+Right now you can embed Markdown within other Markdown documents as well as embed markdown within HTML documents.

 This tool utilizes the [Python-Markdown](https://python-markdown.github.io/) package.